 Being a parent may not be temporary, but being a parent of someone who wakes you up at 5 AM and needs you until bedtime is.
 The kids will get older.
 They will go to school, and then they’ll start staying after school for activities, and you’ll wonder when they’re going to make time for you.

-When things feel incredibly overwhelming, working parents should remind themselves again and again, out loud if necessary, “This is temporary.”
+When things feel incredibly overwhelming, working parents should remind themselves again and again, “This” is only temporary.
 You’ll have more time someday.
-You’ll plant that garden, take that trip, and yes, you’ll be able to sleep in again.
+The garden will get planted , you can take that trip, and yes; you’ll be able to sleep in again.